 Since this is the case, it is best for older individuals to seek addiction treatment from senior rehabilitation centers.
 Those who are struggling with substance dependence often face tremendous difficulties as they attempt to end drug or alcohol use.
 So, it is imperative that individuals have support and guidance as they work to overcome addiction.

-Senior rehabilitation centers can offer older adults an individualized strategy that works to address the particular needs that seniors may have.
-Older individuals may be able to benefit more from an age-specific treatment program than one that does not explicitly address their journeys.
+Senior rehabilitation centers can offer older adults an individualized strategy that works to meet the particular needs that seniors may have.
+Senior individuals may be able to benefit more from an age-specific treatment program than one that does not explicitly address their journeys.

 Loneliness: Many seniors have lost spouses or lifelong friends.
 Some are living alone, without much interaction with others.
+Others are living in assisted living facilities or a nursing home, with few visits from loved ones.
 Also, countless older adults have limited contact with their families (children, grandchildren, etc.).
 As a result of these situations, many senior adults use alcohol or drugs in order to cope with intense feelings of loneliness.

 Grief: Unfortunately, the older population commonly experiences loss.
 Some elderly individuals are widows and widowers; many have lost their children or siblings.
 The grief that comes with these losses can be overwhelming and extremely difficult to handle.
 It is, sadly, not uncommon for elderly individuals to engage in substance use as a coping mechanism.